maishsk/ami-has-3-syllables/quotes.md

 A.M.I. has the same number as Hello World.
-Yup 3!
-The number of syllables in A.M.I. rhymes with pee.
-It does not rhyme with poo!
-You would never pronounce it ahh-wsss - A.M.I. has 3 syllables No-one say that AWS rhymes with "jaws"
-E.C.2. has #3syllables
+Yup 3! #3syllables The number of syllables in A.M.I.
+Rhymes with pee.
+It does not rhyme with poo! #3syllables You would never pronounce it ahh-wsss - A.M.I. has #3syllables No-one says that AWS rhymes with "jaws" #3syllables E.C.2. has #3syllables
-S3 also had #3syllables S.S.S.
+S3 also has - guess how many syllables?
+S.S.S. #3syllables
-Lex - clever play on Alexa.
-A-Lex-A has #3syllables - just like AMI
+A-Lex-A has #3syllables - just like AMI #3syllables

-AMI should be pronounced as A-M-I. I am biased (obviously) but I think that even @awscloud is pretty much on board with the fact that their 3 letter product names should all be pronounced with #3syllables

-A thread...

-@awscloud has 25 (yes) I counted them 25 different products with exactly 3 letters in them (or derivatives of) - lets go through them one at a time.

 A-C-M AWS Certificate Manager - Not ac-em (also not hack-em) #3syllables D-M-S Database Migration Service - Not dems nor dee-miss (and also not dimms) #3syllables E-C-2 (Well is should actually be E-C-C - but EC2 sounds so much sexier) Elastic Compute Cloud - Not ek-2 (or even eck - other people might get confused with "what the heck2") #3syllables